-- Four retrospective observational studies compared screening vs. no screening.
-The two studies from the previous review focused on selected subpopulations of women and showed no effect of screening; however, sample sizes were small and estimates imprecise. - Vs. no screening, one new study (n=1,012) found one-step screening of at-risk women associated with a reduction in late (at least 28 weeks' gestation) stillbirth and another new study (n=2,780) found universal two-step screening associated with fewer cesarean deliveries and some improved birth outcomes.
+- Four retrospective observational studies compared screening versus no screening.
+The two studies from the previous review focused on selected subpopulations of women and showed no effect of screening; however, sample sizes were small and estimates imprecise. - Versus no screening, one new study (n=1,012) found one-step screening of at-risk women associated with a reduction in late (at least 28 weeks' gestation) stillbirth and another new study (n=2,780) found universal two-step screening associated with fewer cesarean deliveries and some improved birth outcomes.
 Findings from both studies were susceptible to confounding and selection bias.

 No trials were identified for this Key Question.
-Four observational studies (one case-control, three retrospective cohorts) compared screening vs. no screening; two were identified for this update^{67,68} and two were in the prior review.^{69,70} All studies compared women who underwent screening for GDM with women who were not screened; the studies did not analyze outcomes based on an intention/offer to screen.
-Screening approaches were risk-based in two studies^{68,69} and universal in the others.^{67,70} The two new studies screened for women with risk factors in early pregnancy.^{67,68} Sample sizes ranged from 93 to 2,780 (total N=4,336).
-Studies were conducted in the United Kingdom,68 Canada,67 Thailand,69 and the United States.70 Apart from the study in Thailand, 82-97% of the women enrolled in the studies were white.
-One study was rated as good quality,69 and three were rated as fair quality; methodological limitations in the fair-quality studies included possible selection biases,^{68,70} and not accounting for all potential confounders67 (Appendix B Tables 1 and 2).
+Four observational studies (one case-control, three retrospective cohorts) compared screening vs. no screening; two were identified for this update and two were in the prior review.
+All studies compared women who underwent screening for GDM with women who were not screened; the studies did not analyze outcomes based on an intention/offer to screen.
+Screening approaches were risk-based in two studies and universal in the others.
+The two new studies screened for women with risk factors in early pregnancy.
+Sample sizes ranged from 93 to 2,780 (total N=4,336).
+Studies were conducted in the United Kingdom, Canada, Thailand, and the United States.
+Apart from the study in Thailand, 82-97% of the women enrolled in the studies were white.
+One study was rated as good quality, and three were rated as fair quality; methodological limitations in the fair-quality studies included possible selection biases, and not accounting for all potential confounders (Appendix B Tables 1 and 2).
 None of the studies reported intermediate outcomes.

 Table 3 includes the evidence for this Key Question.
 The two retrospective cohort studies from the previous review focused on selected subgroups of women.
-A study from Thailand assessed women with one or more risk factors (most commonly age at least 30 years and family history of T2DM); 411 of 451 women were screened and 7.1 percent of those screened had GDM (2.9% in total population).69 Screening was not associated with reduction in risk of hypertensive disorders in pregnancy, gestational hypertension, cesarean delivery, or large for gestational age [LGA], or with increased risk of small for gestational age [SGA].
-Authors of the second study surveyed a subset of nurses in a large U.S. cohort study.70 In a group of women not diagnosed with GDM (n=93), there was no difference between women who underwent screening with a 50 g OGCT vs. those who had not undergone screening in risk of macrosomia (7% in both groups).
+A study from Thailand assessed women with one or more risk factors (most commonly age at least 30 years and family history of T2DM); 411 of 451 women were screened and 7.1 percent of those screened had GDM (2.9% in total population).
+Screening was not associated with reduction in risk of hypertensive disorders in pregnancy, gestational hypertension, cesarean delivery, or large for gestational age [LGA], or with increased risk of small for gestational age [SGA].
+Authors of the second study surveyed a subset of nurses in a large U.S. cohort study.
+In a group of women not diagnosed with GDM (n=93), there was no difference between women who underwent screening with a 50 g OGCT versus those who had not undergone screening in risk of macrosomia (7% in both groups).
 Data on macrosomia in women diagnosed with GDM was not reported.
 Findings from these two studies were highly imprecise due to small sample sizes.